Sh1penfire/Meld/README.md

 I've also started a server for the mod on discord.
 It's quite new so there isn't much there, but im open to talk about dev https://discord.gg/NdWMm73H79

+Im currently working towards polishing content up until the electrum phase, then adding more maps.
+Mapping help would be much appreciated, theres a lot of maps to make ;~: